afnanenayet/diffsitter/README.md

 This uses `cargo` with the `cc` crate, so you need to install rust and have a working C and C++ compiler.

+This project targets the latest stable version of rustc, it may work on older versions, but I only guarantee support for the latest stable release.